HDR-Ecosystem/hdr2024/content/practical/getting-here.md

 ## <span style="color:Orange">By Airplane</span>

-There is one airport serving Champaign-Urbana: The University of Illinois' Willard Airport.
-Located approximately 4 miles from Champaign-Urbana on US-45 south of Savoy, Illinois.
-Service provided by American Airlines.

 ### <span style="color:LightGreen">Willard Airport</span>

-[University of Illinois Willard Airport](https://iflycu.com) (CMI) serves the Champaign-Urbana area.
-This airport is 5 miles from the venue and is the preferred airport for air travel to this event.
+There is one airport serving Champaign-Urbana: the [University of Illinois' Willard Airport](https://iflycu.com).
+This airport is located 5 miles from the conference venue and is the preferred airport for air travel to this event.
+Service is provided by American Airlines, where there are daily flights to and from Chicago O'Hare (ORD) and Dallas/Fort Worth (DFW) airports.

 {{< figure src="images/locations/Willard.jpg" alt="Willard Airport" >}}